Lednerb/bilberry-hugo-theme/README.md

 ## Custom colors and fonts
-Bilberry uses SCSS for styling, and [Hugo Pipes](https://gohugo.io/hugo-pipes/introduction/) to dynamically create the combined and compressed production-ready stylesheets.
-Hugo Pipes requires Hugo version >= 0.53 **extended**.
-Find installation instructions for your platform [here](https://gohugo.io/getting-started/installing/).
+Bilberry uses SCSS for styling and NPM with [Laravel Mix](https://laravel-mix.com/) for dependancy management.

 If you want to change any colors or fonts, you have follow these steps:

 1. Install this theme to your `themes` directory
+2. `cd themes/bilberry-hugo-theme`
+3. `npm install`
-1. Modify the `scss/_variables.scss` file to customize your colors. <br> If you want to change the header's color just edit the `$base-color` variable
+4. Modify the `scss/_variables.scss` file to customize your colors. <br> If you want to change the header's color just edit the `$base-color` variable
-1. Done!
+5. use `npm run dev` for development and preview purposes and `npm run production` when you finished the changes

 ## CSS and JS modules